OCA/brand/account_brand/README.rst

 2. Select or create an invoice
 3. Enter the information and select the brand
 4. Print the PDF report.
 It includes the information of the brand.

+To do point 4, the Brand External Report Layout OCA module must be installed.

 Bug Tracker
 ===========